 We interviewed multiple divers from novice to expert levels.
 The interviews began to show a large divide between the language used by experienced divers and the language used by novices.

-Diving deeper into the disconnect between the two mindsets, we found that the beginners’ fears were not being addressed by Sea Dwellers’ current communications.
+Looking deeper into the disconnect between the two mindsets, we found that the beginners’ fears were not being addressed by Sea Dwellers’ current communications.

 After multiple conversations about our findings, we began to change the companies language and determined the best channels for communication.
 If you want to connect with your audience, you have to go where they are.